Inland (Murnane novel): Interpretations

 Some commentators have taken the recurring plains and grasslands to be metaphors of the author's metaphysics.
 The book's narrator repeatedly declares what Murnane has called "a little musical phrase": that "no thing in the world is one thing" and that "each place is more than one place".
 In a Heideggerian reading, Murphy suggests that the narrator, in describing his experience of wind moving over a landscape, is able to "[transpose] his understanding of his immersion in the physical world to the ontological world".

 The book contains numerous references to other literary works.
 At one point in the book, the narrator discovers an epigraph in a novel by Patrick White: "One day in this room I read in the preliminary pages of an unlikely book these words: 'There is another world but it is in this one.
 Paul Eluard'".
 The narrator also describes at length his memories of having read Emily Brontë's Wuthering Heights and Thomas Hardy's Tess of the D'Urbervilles, and quotes from a number of works, including a book by W. H. Hudson, a biography of Marcel Proust, the New Testament and, as mentioned above, Gyula Illyés's People of the Puszta.

-In a foreword to the 2013 edition, Murnane, worried that he might have put into the text "more of [himself] than was seemly", wrote that, as he was reading the page proofs for the reissue, he was "surprised and relieved to learn how much of the text must have sprung from not from its author's memory but from those other sources often called collectively the imagination."
+In a foreword to the 2013 edition, Murnane, worried that he might have put into the text "more of [himself] than was seemly", wrote that, as he was reading the page proofs for the reissue, he was "surprised and relieved to learn how much of the text must have sprung not from its author's memory but from those other sources often called collectively the imagination."